Puebla (city): Sports

-Puebla has two professional football teams, Puebla F.C. and Lobos de la BUAP.
+Puebla has one professional football team, Puebla F.C.
 The biggest football stadium in the city, Cuauhtémoc Stadium, with a capacity of 51,720, was built in 1968 as a second football field for the 1968 Olympic Games.
 Matches for the 1970 and 1986 FIFA World Cups were also played in Cuauhtémoc Stadium.
 In 2015 it was intervened to make it up to new Fifa standards which commodity, modernism and outside visual image have changed for the better.
 With a capacity of 51,720 it is the 4th biggest stadium in México just behind Jalisco Stadium.
 At 45.9 meters tall it is also the highest stadium from parking level to the highest most part of the roof beating the second tallest Aztec stadium by 4 meters.

 Puebla has a professional baseball team, the Pericos de Puebla.

 Puebla, through the conurbated area of Cholula, has one college American football team, the "Aztecas" of the Universidad de las Américas.
 The Aztecas have won the championship three times since the creation of the Mexican College Football Organization (ONEFA) in 1978 (1995, 1996, and 1997).
 The team has been runners-up in the league five times, most recently in 2006 and 2007, losing the championship game all five times to the ITESM Campus Monterrey Borregos Salvajes.
 The Aztecas' home stadium is the Templo del Dolor (Temple of Pain).